hwqddddd/API_final_project/README.md

 copy datasets_cyclegan.zip into directory named "datasets" in CycleGAN and unzip it and

 ## Model_VAE.ipynb
 The file has the process of generating training dataset, creating and training model.
 We used 577 Jazz midi files to train VAE, the data can be found in [here](https://drive.google.com/file/d/1xksnOS46bODSO5KCXClWml62pFDMSVs2/view?usp=sharing).
-The saved VAE model can be found in [here](https://drive.google.com/drive/folders/1SxSvm-Sb2oyRVAC6BfBhctF5h8qmLsWc?usp=sharing).
+The [saved VAE model](https://drive.google.com/drive/folders/1SxSvm-Sb2oyRVAC6BfBhctF5h8qmLsWc?usp=sharing) can generate new midi file.